 Sedona, Arizona offers a unique getaway experience surrounded by dazzling natural beauty.
 When you visit this part of the country, it may remind you of an alien landscape from Star Trek.

 But this natural wonder world is actually located in Arizona’s Sonoran Desert and quite accessible.
+It is one of the most popular vacation spots in the US for couples and families.

 In Sedona, you can hike on breathtaking trails through brilliantly colored red and orange sandstone structures that surround this unique town.